castroitalo/dev-environment/README.md

 - Fonts:
 	- [Hack Nerd Font](https://www.nerdfonts.com/font-downloads)

+### Install WSL and Ubuntu ([docs here](https://learn.microsoft.com/en-us/windows/wsl/install))
+- Open powershell as admin and type the following command: `wsl --install`
+- Now go to Microsoft Store and search for **Ubuntu** and install it.
+- You can check the installed distro with: `wsl -l -v`

 ### Setting up Windows Terminal
 - Download Windows Terminal in Microsoft Store.
 - In the dropdown arrow click in **Settings**, then click in **Open JSON file**.